hjoukl/cpycourse/docs/training/lessons/repl/repl.md

         This is quite a long help documentation page.
 It is "paged" and you can move inside the document.
 Use blank/space to move forward, and `b` to move back.
-To search for a specific text use  `/` followed by the text, plus `Enter`.
+To search for a specific text type  `/` (slash) followed by the text, plus `Enter`.
 You can also use `q` to quit the help system.

     === "Solution"